Updated July 2020

 DO YOU HAVE A CUSTOM FIRMWARE FOR MY TV BOX?

 Not on this list.
-Custom firmware is, by its nature, more quirky than a stock firmware.
-It depends how it was created.
+Custom firmware is, by its nature, more quirky than the stock firmware.
+It depends on how it was created.
 Sometimes the firmware is designed to fix bugs and be more stable.

 Great!
 But sometimes, it’s built to test the performance limits of the device.
 That could cause issues down the road.